Keksuccino/LLM-Stuff/Codex_Global_AGENTS.md

 - Avoid god classes.
 Split large classes into organized and well-structured smaller classes.
 - Do not create new helper classes just to share code between tests and normal code.
 If you would need to do that, simply make it a temporary test that copies the exact code you want to test, and then remove the test after.
 - Split classes in a way that makes sense.
 Do not split them just for the sake of splitting them.
 Don't create 20 new helper classes with one method each, split them in a reasonable and logical way.
-- Avoid spanning method heads and method calls over multiple lines, no matter how long they are.
-One line per method head and method call.
 - Always document fragile parts of the code that could break easily when handled wrong.
 Explain what they do and what is important for them.
 - Always document code that could look a bit hacky, weird, or even useless at first look.
 Explain what the code does, why it is there, and what is important to note for it.
 - Do not mindlessly comment/document everything in code.
 Do not spam documentation.
 Add docs/comments when useful, not just for the sake of adding it.